cobwebos/docs/articles/cognitive-services/Speech/API-Reference-REST/BingVoiceRecognition.md

 Microsoft's Cognitive Services REST Speech Recognition API is an HTTP 1.1 protocol definition for building simple speech applications that perform speech recognition.
 The REST Speech Recognition API is most suitable for applications where real-time user feedback is not required or for platforms that do not support the IETF web socket standard.

 * Continuous recognition is not supported.
-* Utterances are limited to a maximum of 12 seconds
+* Utterances are limited to a maximum of 15 seconds
 * Partial results are not returned.
 Only the final phrase result is returned.
 * Service endpointing is not supported; clients must determine the end of speech.
 * The single recognition phrase result is returned to the client only after the client stops writing to the request stream.

 If these features are important to your app's functionality, use the web socket API instead.

-## <a name="websocket"></a>Websocket
+## <a name="websocket"></a>WebSocket
-Microsoft's Cognitive Services Web Socket Speech Recognition API is a WebSocket-based service protocol definition that enables subscribers to build full-featured speech applications that provide a rich user experience.
+Microsoft's Cognitive Services WebSocket Speech Recognition API is a WebSocket-based service protocol definition that enables subscribers to build full-featured speech applications that provide a rich user experience.
 This protocol extends the Microsoft Speech SDK protocol, which powers a wide variety of speech applications throughout the industry.

-An SDK is available based on the Javascript protocol.
+[Javascript SDK](../GetStarted/GettingStartedJSWebsockets.md) is available based on this version of websocket protocol.
 SDKs for additional languages and platforms are in development.
-If your language or platform does not yet have an SDK, create your own implementation based on the documented [protocol](websocketprotocol.md).
+If your language or platform does not yet have an SDK, create your can create your own implementation based on the [documented protocol](websocketprotocol.md).

 ## <a name="endpoints"></a>Endpoints
 The API endpoints based on user scenario are highlighted here: